walterdejong/synctool/doc/chapter3.md

 should not be there.

-synctool uses `rsync` to copy these trees to the node, and afterwards it runs the `synctool-client` command on the node.
+synctool uses `rsync` to copy these trees to the node, and afterwards it runs the `synctool-client` command on that node.
 Note that it is perfectly possible to run `synctool-client` on a node by hand, in which case it will check its local copy of the repository.
 It will not synchronize with the master repository, synctool works with _server push_ and not client pull.